CDRH/genoa_mukurtu/docs/customizations.md

   - Community
   - Protocol

-Had to increase PHP config `max_input_vars` from 1000 for customizing "Category" display as "Topic".
-Set the value to 2048 and then the change succeeded

 Admin UI Screenshot:
 - [Full content display
   config](images/digital-heritage-full-content-display-config.png)

 ## Allowed HTML Elements
 The allowed HTML elements within user-written and imported content may be customized.
+For now, we've only added `<hr>` to the "Full HTML" list of allowed tags.

 Admin Menu > Configuration > Content authoring > Text formats

-Click "configure" to the right of "Filtered HTML" or "Full HTML"
+Click "configure" to the right of "Full HTML"

 Scroll down to "Allowed HTML tags" and modify the space-separated list as desired.